Updated June 2, 2023

 The input values are accepted as there is no violation in the length of numbers out of the range of data types.
 But if we try to enter out of range value, suppose for the TINYINT column, then what will happen?
 Let us see:

 INSERT INTO Age (ID , Age1, Age2, Age3) VALUES(128,3008,6300897,7703372036854775233);

 It shows the same error running out of range for the id column.
-Again, we will just correct the previous query then,
+Again, we will correct the previous query, and then,

 INSERT INTO Age (ID , Age1, Age2, Age3) VALUES(10,3008, 6300897, 7703372036854775233);

-We can also determine if the values can be indexed or not with the help of data types.
+With the help of data types, we can determine whether we can index the values or not.
 We can perform the comparison and other functions on the values of any particular data type.